Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami has gone 5-5 in its last 10 games, with a 4-6 record against the spread during that span.
+- Miami is 5-5 against the spread and 6-4 overall over its past 10 contests.

-- Eight of the Heat's last 10 outings have hit the over.
+- Eight of the Heat's past 10 games have gone over the total.

 - Miami has put together a 13-12 ATS record and a 19-6 overall record in games it scores more than 113.3 points.